-Symmetric Multi Processor (SMP) architectures are becoming more and more widespread since they are a simple and quite cheap solution to speed up complex workloads demanding for high performance like, just to give some examples, databases, file servers and application servers [19].
-In shared bus architectures, processors access the shared memory through a shared bus.
+Shared-bus shared-memory multiprocessors (basically Symmetric Multi Processor, or SMP, architectures) are becoming more and more widespread since they are a simple and quite cheap solution to speed up complex workloads demanding for high performance like, just to give some examples, databases, file servers and application servers [19].
+In shared bus architectures, processors access the shared memory through a shared Dipartimento di Ingegneria dell'Informazione Università di Siena Siena, Italy giorgi@acm.org bus.
 This bus is the bottleneck of the system, since it can easily reach a saturation condition, thus limiting the performance and the scalability of the machine.

 The classical solution to overcome this problem is the use of per-processor cache memories [13].
 Cache memories introduce the coherency problem and the need for adopting adequate coherence protocols [22], [23].
 Coherence protocols generate a certain number of bus transactions, thus accounting for a non-negligible overhead in the system (coherence overhead).
-The traffic induced by the coherence overhead adds up to the basic bus traffic, which is necessary to access the main memory [9].

-Coherence overhead can be classified in the following categories: True Sharing [24] overhead is originated by processors updating the same shared word.
-The system needs to provide each reading processor with the word most current value and the consequent coherence actions are unavoidable.
-False Sharing overhead [4], [24] is caused by multiple processors accessing different words within the same cache block.
-Passive Sharing [23], [6], [9] or process-migration [1] sharing overhead is generated by private data as a consequence of process migration.
-These types of overhead may have a negative effect on the performance as shown in the literature [4], [22], [24], [9] and different optimizations have been proposed, both at compile time, such as the redesign of shared data structure to reduce false sharing overhead [33] and at the architectural level, as the adoption of adequate coherence protocols to reduce false sharing overhead [32] and passive sharing overhead [9].
+The traffic induced by the coherence overhead adds up to the basic bus traffic, necessary to access the main memory [9].
+Coherence overhead may have a negative effect on the performance as shown in the literature [4], [22], [24], [9] and different optimizations have been proposed, both at compile time, such as the redesign of shared data structure [33] and at the architectural level, as the adoption of adequate coherence protocols [32] [9].

-An important field of application for these systems include databases and Decision Support Systems (DSS) [19].
+An important case of these systems include databases [19].
 Due to their increasing importance, the behavior of these workloads has been extensively analyzed for the aspects concerning processor architecture [30], [31] and the memory system [26], [29].
-However, as of our knowledge, there are no studies that explicitly compare different solutions for the coherence problem and that deal with process migration, needed to achieve load balancing in general purpose operating system.
-We believe that different architectural choices, other than the usually adopted MESI solution, may be dictated by the correct consideration of such aspects.
+However, as of our knowledge, there are no studies that include operating system effects on memory performance of these workloads.
+Operating system activity, in shared bus shared memory multiprocessor, mainly acts in two way [34], [35]: shared kernel data structures generates coherence overhead; process migration, needed to achieve load balancing in such systems, increases the number of cold/conflict miss and generates also coherence overhead, known as passive sharing overhead [9].

-With these aims, in this work we compare memory hierarchy behavior and justify performance issue of SMP architectures based on MESI and PSCR [9]
+In this work we compare memory hierarchy behavior and justify performance issue of SMP architectures based on MESI and other coherence protocols.